 In clinical trials, the most serious adverse events reported after treatment were sepsis, gastrointestinal bleeding, and venous thrombosis.

-PLease see full Prescribing Information for additional Important Safety Information.
+Please see accompanying full Prescribing Information for additional important safety information.